 Who determines whether a student is making Financial Aid Satisfactory Academic Progress?

-The Committee on Financial Aid Satisfactory Academic Progress (CFASAP) shall include the Director of Financial Aid (chair), the Registrar, the Dean of Students and the Dean of First-Year and Advising.
+The Committee on Financial Aid Satisfactory Academic Progress (CFASAP) shall include the Dean of Financial Aid (chair), the Registrar, the Dean of Students and the Dean of First-Year and Advising.

 How often is Financial Aid Satisfactory Academic Progress evaluated?